BYU-ITC-515R-ACT/byu-itc-515r-act.github.io/classDocs/syllabus.md

 - Team labs
 - Exams

-If you run out of grace days or choose not to use them the late penalty will be 10% a day up to 50%.
-Late penalties only apply to the same assignments grace days can be used for.
-All other assignments will not be accepted late.
+If you run out of grace days or choose not to use them, the following late penalties will apply:

+- Assignments submitted up to **2 days late** will be capped at a **Merit** grade.
+- Assignments submitted **more than 2 days late** will be capped at a **Pass** grade.

+Late penalties apply only to assignments where grace days can be used.
+All other assignments will **not be accepted late**.

 ## Grading Scale
 Grades will be assigned as on a three tier system that will convert to A,B,C or E. There will be no + or - grades.